jacksmedia/jacks-consulting-llc/content/blog/llc/index.md

 ---
 title: Jacks Consulting LLC 💰🧐
 date: "2021-09-11T08:46:40.007Z"
-description: Did you ever believe that freelance banking would be a thing?
+description: Did you ever believe that ✨freelance banking✨ would be a thing?
 ---
 > Nothing Below is Financial Advice